 Since North Dakota uses corporate income tax instead of traditional franchise tax, you'll owe the state a return if you're organized as a C corporation and either do business in the state or earn income here.
 This applies whether you formed your company in North Dakota or you're a foreign corporation just selling into the state.
 What matters is nexus, not where your articles of incorporation were filed.

-You also need to file if your corporation has federal tax-exempt status but generates unrelated business taxable income (UBTI).
+You also need to file if your corporation has a federal tax-exempt status but generates unrelated business taxable income (UBTI).
 In that case, you'll attach federal Form 990-T to your Form 40 and calculate tax only on the UBTI portion.

 Your North Dakota corporate income tax return is just the beginning.
 Depending on how you operate and where your revenue comes from, you'll likely juggle several other state-level taxes, each with its own forms, due dates, and enforcement rules.